Coverage-Based Debloating for Java Bytecode: Empirical Study

 In the two final research questions, we analyze the impact of debloating Java libraries on their clients.
 This analysis is relevant since we are debloating libraries that are mostly designed to be used by clients.
 This analysis also provides further information on the validity of this approach.
-As far as we know, this is the first time that a software debloat technique is validated with the clients of the debloated artifacts.
+As far as we know, this is the first time that a software debloating technique is validated with the clients of the debloated artifacts.
+We perform debloating validation from the clients' side at two layers: client's compilation and client's testing.

-In RQ5, we aim at verifying that the clients still compile when the original library is replaced by the debloated one in their \texttt{pom.xml} configuration file.
-We check that \jdbl do not remove classes, methods, or interfaces in libraries that are necessary for their client. \autoref{fig:rq5workflow} illustrates the pipeline for this research question.
-First, we check that the client, denoted as $\mathcal{C}_\mathcal{P}$ in the figure, is using the library statically in the source code.
+For RQ6, we verify that the clients still compile when the original library is replaced by its debloated version.
+We check that \jdbl does not remove classes or methods in libraries that are necessary for the compilation of their client. \autoref{fig:rq5workflow} illustrates the pipeline for this research question.
+First, we check that the client $\mathcal{C}_\mathcal{P}$ uses the library statically in the source code.
+To do so, we analyze the source code of the clients.
+If there is at least one element from the library present in the source code of a client, then we consider the library as statically used by the client.

 If the library is used, we inject the debloated library and build the client again.
-If the client successfully compiles, we conclude that \jdbl debloated the library while preserving the useful parts of the code.
+If the client successfully compiles, we conclude that \jdbl debloated the library while preserving the useful parts of the code that are required for compilation.

-In RQ6, the goal is to determine if the tests of the clients still pass after the debloat, \ie, that \jdbl preserves the functionalities that are necessary for the clients. \autoref{fig:rq6workflow} illustrates the pipeline for this research question.
-First, we execute the test suite of the client, denoted as $\mathcal{C}_\mathcal{P}$ in the figure, with the original version of the library to check that the library is covered by at least one test of the client.
-If yes, we replace the library by the debloated version and execute the test suite again.
+A debloated library stored on disk is of little use compared to a debloated library that provides the behavior expected by its clients.
+Therefore, with RQ7 we wish to determine if \jdbl preserves the functionalities that are necessary for the clients. \autoref{fig:rq6workflow} illustrates the pipeline for this research question.
+First, we execute the test suite of the client $\mathcal{C}_\mathcal{P}$ with the original version of the library.
+We check that the library is covered by at least one test of the client.
+If this is true, we replace the library with the debloated version and execute the test suite again.
 If the test suite behaves the same as with the original library, we conclude that \jdbl is able to preserve the functionalities that are relevant for the clients.